-In this specific infographic we are just going to highlight five musicians and bands that influenced the Foo Fighters:
+On the left side of the infographic shown above, we find five musicians and bands that influenced the Foo Fighters.

-Dinosaur Jr.: Alonside with other bands like Weezer and The Posies, Dinosaur Jr. was key to the development of nineties power pop and opened the door to the Foo Fighters, in some sort of way.
-These bands crafted songs with nice hooks, that present clear links with grunge rock but not enough to be categorized as such.
-The previous development of college rock itself was crucial for the Foo Fighters breakthrough success in the first place, because of it´s energy, it´s pop output and sing along choruses.
+Alongside other bands like Weezer and The Posies, Dinosaur Jr. was key to the development of nineties power pop and opened the door to the Foo Fighters, in some sort of way.
+These mentioned bands crafted songs with nice hooks and clear links with Grunge, but their music style cannot be fully categorized in this genre.
+Usually, the movement that we are mentioning here is widely alluded to as college rock, which is a significant predecessor for the Foo Fighters’s sound.
+College rock bands’ music style sounded full of energy, pop output, and sing-along choruses.

-Hüsker Dü: Dave Grohl has expressed in several ocations his fondness for the hardcore band Hüsker Dü.
-Specifically he cited them as an influence on the Foo Fighters in terms of song craftmanship and music structure.
-At the moment of writing songs, the ex Nirvana member says he likes to hear them and get inspiration from their songs.
+Dave Grohl has expressed on several occasions his fondness for the hardcore band Hüsker Dü.
+Specifically, he cited them as an influence on the Foo Fighters in terms of song crafting and musical structure.
+At the moment of writing songs, the ex-Nirvana member says he likes to hear this band and get inspiration from their songs.

-Queen: Arena rock.
-Hooky and powerful choruses.
-The band fronted by the gifted songer Freddie Mercury has been mentioned many times, alongside ABBA and AC/CD, as a big influence on the Foo Fighters.
-They usually cover many of Queen´s classics on their concerts, just to name a few: Under pressure, Tie your mother down, Love of my life.
-Also, let´s not forget that Dave Grohl and Foo´s drummer Taylor Hawkins gave the induction speech for Queen´s Rock n Roll Hall of Fame in 2001.
-In that opportunity they basically described their idols as a hit song machine.
+This is one of Foo Fighter’s Arena rock influences.
+The band fronted by the gifted singer Freddie Mercury has been mentioned many times, alongside ABBA and AC/CD, as a big influence on the Foo Fighters.
+They usually cover many of Queen’s classics at their concerts.
+Just to name a few renditions, Foo Fighters have performed live famous Queen tracks such as Under Pressure, Tie your mother down, and Love of my life.
+Also, let’s not forget that Dave Grohl and Foo’s drummer Taylor Hawkins gave the induction speech for Queen’s Rock n Roll Hall of Fame in 2001.
+In that opportunity, they basically described their idols as a “hit song machine”.

-Sunny Day Real Estate: The band that pioneered Emo, originally from Seattle, performed nostalgic and yet powerful songs.
-The ovwerwhelming voice of lead singer and guitarist Jeremy Enigk was hard not to recognize.
-In that sense, Sunny Day Real Estate are an antecedent of the Foo Fighters power on and off melodic music.
-Also, we must note that both bands have members in common.
-The Foo Fighters first drummer William Goldsmith and also their steady bassist Nate Mendel were part of Sunny Day Real Estate.
-Goldsmith parted ways with the Foo´s really early in their career (1997) but Mendel remains in the band since 1995 until present.
+This band that pioneered Emo, originally from Seattle, performed nostalgic and yet powerful songs.
+The overwhelming voice of lead singer and guitarist Jeremy Enigk was one of their style trademarks.
+In that sense, Sunny Day Real Estate is one of the predecessors of the Foo Fighters’ power on and off-melodic music.
+Also, we must note that both bands have members in common: The Foo Fighters’ first drummer, William Goldsmith, and their bassist, Nate Mendel, were part of Sunny Day Real Estate.
+Goldsmith parted ways with the Foo’s really early in their career in 1997, but Mendel remained with the band since 1995 and until the present times.

-Now we are going to mention four bands that are inspired by Foo Fighters in their sound and music:
+Now we are going through the right side of the graphics, which shows four bands that are inspired by Foo Fighters.

-Paramore:One obvious reference.
-Paramore has covered My Hero, a Foo Fighter´s classic from their album The Colour and the Shape from 1997.
-The impact of the Foo Fighters has paved the way for the project fronted by lead singer Hayley Williams, known for their alternative power pop and post grunge tracks.
+This is one obvious example.
+Paramore has covered My Hero, a Foo Fighter’s classic from their album The Colour and the Shape, originally from 1997.
+The impact of the Foo Fighters has paved the way for the project fronted by lead singer Hayley Williams, known for their alternative power pop and post-grunge tracks.

-Ghost: Dave Grohl produced their record If you have Ghost in 2013.
-Eventhough the leader of the swedish heavy metal band, Tobias Forge, has gone on the record to demystify the story that Grohl´s was once a Nameless Ghoul (that is how Ghost´s members are called in secrecy), he did in fact say that the Foo Fighters acted as their mentors, with the likes of Iron Maiden and Metallica.
+Dave Grohl produced their 2013 album If you have Ghost.
+Even though the leader of the Swedish heavy metal band, Tobias Forge, has gone on the record to demystify the story that Grohl‘s was once a Nameless Ghoul (that is how Ghost´s members are called in secrecy), he did in fact say that the Foo Fighters acted as their mentors, with the likes of Iron Maiden and Metallica.

-Stone Sour: Now we are in the post grunge metal field.
-According to Stone Sour´s (and Slipknot) frontman Corey Taylor, Dave Grohl is one of his favourite songwriters.
-Taylor also had the opportunity to collaborate with the Foo´s leader in the band´s second album Come What(ever) May (2006), in studio 606, owned by Grohl.
-He added that he really digs Foo Fighter´s lyrics.
+This band belongs to the post-grunge metal music field.
+According to Stone Sour’s -and Slipknot– lead singer Corey Taylor, Dave Grohl is one of his favorite songwriters.
+The band had the chance to collaborate with Foo’s frontman while working on their second album, Come What(ever) May (2006), recorded in studio 606, owned by Grohl.
+Corey Taylor also added that he really digs Foo Fighter‘s lyrics.

-- A grunge must: The history of Nirvana in one time line
+- Another Grunge-related blog post The History of Nirvana in one timeline

-- Red Hot Chili Peppers albums by their streaming popularity
+- Red Hot Chili Peppers’ albums ranked according to their streaming popularity